ncachanosky/website/content/home/working_papers.md

 [4] **Macroeconomic Populism in the 21st Century: Revisiting Dornbusch & Edwards**
 with João Pedro Bastos (Texas Tech University) and Tomás Faintich (Universidad del CEMA)

-[5] **The Grecian Horse II: Do Immigrants Import their Home Country Institutions into their Host Countries?
-The Case of the United States of America**
-with [Alexandre Padilla](https://www.alexandrepadilla.com/) (Metropolitan State University of Denver)